SSI is the state-wide umbrella organisation for 11 Migrant Resource Centres and Multicultural Services across NSW.

 These services include information and referral services to help you when you arrive and settle into Australia, intensive support for families with a child or a young person with a disability, casework and support programs for CALD families with children and youth who need support to increase quality of parenting and family capacity and projects and services to address issues of access and equity.

-The Liverpool Migrant Resource Centre (MRC) works with newly arrived migrants, refugees, and diverse communities by building their capacity to take part in local life in Liverpool.
+Western Sydney MRC works with newly arrived migrants, refugees, and diverse communities by building their capacity to take part in local life in the Liverpool Local Government Area.

 Metro Assist (formerly Metro Migrant Resource Centre) provides a range of community services including migrant settlement, family support and early intervention, emergency relief, tenancy services and community development.
 Metro Assist service area includes Ashfield, Bankstown, Burwood, Canada Bay, Canterbury, Marrickville and Strathfield Local Government Areas.